PencilCode/jquery-turtle/README.md

-button([label,] fn)   // Makes a clickable button, calls fn when clicked. table(m, n)           // Outputs a table with m rows and n columns. play('[DFG][EGc]')    // Plays musical notes.
+button([label,] fn)   // Makes a clickable button, calls fn when clicked. table(m, n)           // Outputs a table with m rows and n columns. play('[DFG][EGc]')    // Plays musical notes. send(m, arg)          // Sends an async message to be received by recv(m, fn). recv(m, fn)           // Calls fn once to receive one message sent by send.
 </pre>

 Here is another CoffeeScript example that demonstrates some of